 Now the base.

-You’re going to bake this guy for 30-45 minutes to get that topping nice and crispy, and then?
+- Bake for 30-45 minutes to get that topping nice and crispy.

 YOU’RE A HERO.